DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 kopia repository disconnect

 # --------------  ERROR EXIT CODES  --------------
-# kopia does not interupts its run with an error if target or repository are missing
+# Kopia does not interrupts its run with an error exit code if a target or a repository are missing.
-# this makes systemd OnSuccess OnFailure not behaving as one might expect
+# This hides errors and  makes systemd OnFailure event ineffective.
-# below are checks for paths, that result in immediate error exit code if they do not exist
+# Below are the checks for the paths existence,
+# resulting in an immediate error exit code any of them do not exist.
-# they are at the end because some backup might get done even if another is missing something
+# They are at the end because some backup might still get done even if something is missing
-# we just want the error exit code
+# We just want exit code 1 to let systemd know there was a failure.

 IFS=' ' read -ra paths <<< "$BACKUP_THIS"
 for path in "${paths[@]}"; do